kash-dotcom/spock-game/README.md

 ## User Experience

-In a game a chance, users are allowed to try their luck to beat the computer.
-The design allows users to understand what the game is and how to play without leaving the browser.
-Although are words, it is possible to use the game with limited English.
+In a game of chance, users are given the opportunity to test their luck against the computer.
+The design ensures that players can grasp the concept and mechanics of the game without needing to leave the browser.
+Moreover, the game is accessible to those with limited English proficiency, thanks to its straightforward and intuitive interface.

 # Design
-Canva was used to make a mock-up that included wireframe and design elements.
-This mock-up helped to decide the layout, divisions, IDs, classes, and colour scheme.
+A mock-up created with Canva featured wireframe and design components.
+This mock-up was instrumental in determining the layout, identifiers, classes, and colour palette.

 ![(assets/images/README/mock-up.jpg)](assets/images/README/mock-up.jpg)